PavloOps/hse_large_scale_ml2_final/README.md

 * model was trained up to 5 hours (the table above, the row with a progress-bar);
 * because of the DistillBert was used, the final size of [pytorch files](https://github.com/PavloOps/lsml2/releases/tag/v1.0.0) are 270 MB;
 * The achieved result of 95% accuracy is comparable to the [DistillBert baseline](https://neuralmagic.com/blog/bert-large-prune-once-for-distilbert-inference-performance/)

-### Criteria

-* 1.5 points – data collection and model training.
-Points could be taken away for:
-  - improper use of data
-  - incorrect train/test/va split
-  - little data
-  - poor model quality evaluation
-  - no comparison to baseline
-  - no estimate of model runtime and size
-* 1.5 points – service implementation.
-Criteria:
-  - Justification of architecture selection based on evaluation of:
-    - the service
-    - possible RPS (requests per second)
-    - models used
-    - implementation of backend architecture
-    - implementation of some interface (API or UI)
-    - evaluation of service quality, operation/response time
-* 1 point – answers to additional questions on the implementation

-You are allowed to create any kind service, as long as there is a clear objective and solution

-Total: 4 points